 But the best way to start, is to prep out your kitchen and your pantry areas with the right items so when the clock does roll around to 6:57pm on a work night your urge to quickly grab some takeout is overruled by the fact that you have everything you need in front of you to cook yourself up something delicious and healthy.
 All while doing it quickly (the most important thing when we are all juggling busy schedules).

 And while I won’t profess myself to be a health-nut or experienced chef, I can confidently say that our resident health expert (and my friend) Zach Feldman is.
 A little bit of a back story.
-I first met Zach while filming the first season of Queer Eye.
+I first met Zach while filming the season 3 of Queer Eye.
 He was hired to work with the fab five to be available should we want a personal trainer or someone to workout with.
 (It’s a pretty wonderful perk, I know).

 Zach’s expertise in not only in fitness but health, wellness, and cooking impressed me so much that I figured if I learned something from him that you could as well.
 So, I brought him onboard to join the team and he will now be our residential health and wellness contributor on the site.